Brian Kekovich

 Brian Kekovich (7 January 1946 – 28 October 2025) was an Australian rules footballer in the Victorian Football League (now the Australian Football League), who played for two seasons with the Carlton Football Club.

-A strong, dominant, talented, and courageous player, who was able to play hard and well through extreme pain, and always alert to the position of his teammates, his otherwise long and productive VFL career was brought to a sudden end when he was forced to retire after suffering a severe back injury.
+His VFL career was brought to a sudden end when he was forced to retire after suffering a severe back injury.

 Kekovich brothers

 Kekovich was the older brother of former and player Sam Kekovich.
 His youngest brother, Michael, recruited from Trinity Grammar, showed great promise at North Melbourne at the age of 16, played for the North Melbourne First XVIII on 10 September 1970 against Footscray in the first round of the 1970 VFL night premiership.
 North Melbourne lost 6.7 (43) to 14.13 (97).
 Michael also played in the North Melbourne Second XVIII team that lost the 1970 preliminary final to Melbourne, and he kicked one goal in a losing team.

 Michael was killed, aged 17, when he was hit by a car whilst on a training run in High Street, Doncaster (near Curnola Avenue), on the evening of 26 June 1971.